-Course Substitutions
+• Course Substitutions

 RCC recognizes that for some students with disabilities, even with reasonable accommodations, learning in some specific courses may be precluded.
 Students with disabilities requesting substitution of coursework should submit a written statement requesting course substitution, including the reason for the request, to the Disability Services Counselor.
 The student should be prepared to clearly demonstrate how the disability specifically affects his/her ability to acquire the subject matter of the particular course.
 Additional documentation may be requested and may include, but is not limited to, statements/recommendations from former teachers, special education providers, and/or other professionals, and a history of attempts to successfully complete the course while using accommodations.
-Each case is considered individually and will require further consultation with the Vice-President for Student Services and the Vice-President of Curriculum.
+Each case is considered individually and may require further discussion with the Vice-President for Student Services.